jan-kasi/school-notes/notes/01 Intro and William Alston's Ordinary Language.md

 - we are physically limited beings, whereas God is not.
 Therefore descriptions of us cannot apply to God
 - God is transcendent—we cannot understand God, therefore we can never know what God is

+Assumption made: ordinary language cannot talk meaningfully about reigious concepts because it is not possibl ehtat religious terms point to the same thing as their ordinary language equivalent.

 Alston challenges this assumption, he advocated for partially univocal language.
+We can partially univocally talk about God with ordinary language.

 - We are physically limited being, whereas God is not
 - However, two different things can possess the same feature but in different ways